 - iOS, Android or Chromebook device with UKIT EDU app installed

 - Computer with webcam, microphone and Zoom web conferencing ability

 - Reliable internet

 - UKIT Intermediate robotics kit

-- Access to virtual camp including up to 2 hours a day of live virtual instruction and multiple offline activities
+- Access to virtual club including 4 live virtual sessions (90m each week), 2 optional enrichment sessions (60m each) and multiple offline activities

 We’ve received your message and will be in touch shortly.